 - Gradually add the sugar and beat for 3 minutes until fluffy.

 - Add the eggs one at a time, beating well after each addition.
 Add the vanilla and beat until combined.

-- Fill cupcake liners about ¾ full with mixture and bake for 15 minutes until lightly golden brown.
+- Fill cupcake liners about ¾ full with mixture and bake for 12-15 minutes until lightly golden brown.